Skip to main content

 StatusDescription

-PendingThe document has been submitted and is queued for processing.
+PendingThe source has been submitted and is queued for processing.

-ProcessingThe document is being chunked, embedded, and indexed.
+ProcessingThe source is being chunked, embedded, and indexed.

 IndexedProcessing is complete.
-The document is now available to your agent.
+The source is now available to your agent.

 ErrorSomething went wrong during processing.
-Check the document and try again.
+Check the source and try again.

-The Knowledge Base page automatically checks for status updates every 5 seconds while documents are processing.
+The Knowledge Base page automatically checks for status updates every 5 seconds while sources are processing.
 You’ll receive a toast notification when indexing is complete.

 Documents may take a few minutes to process depending on their size.
 Large clinical study reports or lengthy prescribing information documents will take longer than shorter materials.

-Once a document is indexed, you can manage it from the Knowledge Base list:
+Once a source is indexed (or, for Q&A pairs, saved), you can manage it from the Knowledge Base list:

-• Delete — Permanently remove the document from the Knowledge Base
+• Delete — Permanently remove the source from the Knowledge Base.

-Deleting a document removes it from the agent’s knowledge immediately.
+Deleting a source removes it from the agent’s knowledge immediately.
 The agent will no longer be able to reference that content in its responses.

 Best practices

-Prioritise approved and authoritative materials — prescribing information, approved labelling, published clinical studies, and regulatory-approved marketing content.
+Prioritize approved and authoritative materials — prescribing information, approved labeling, published clinical studies, and regulatory-approved marketing content.
 The quality of your agent’s responses directly reflects the quality of its knowledge base.

-When product information changes (new indications, updated safety data, revised labelling), update or replace the relevant documents in your Knowledge Base promptly.
+When product information changes (new indications, updated safety data, revised labeling), update or replace the relevant sources in your Knowledge Base promptly.

 Accurate metadata helps you manage a growing knowledge base.
 Use clear, consistent names and always specify the therapeutic area and publication date.

-Check back after uploading to confirm documents reach Indexed status.
-If a document shows an Error status, review the file and re-upload if needed.
+Check back after adding a PDF, URL, or text snippet to confirm it reaches Indexed status.
+If a source shows an Error status, review it and re-add or reindex if needed.